lukaszpilat93/Final_Project_2024_Vistula/Self-revision_QA_with_Xbench.md

 Translating the entire project is not the end of your task.
 Quite the contrary.
 As a part of our quality standard policy, you are expected to conduct two additional steps:

--self-revision of your work
+- self-revision of your work
--QA with Xbench
+- QA with Xbench

 **SELF-REVISION OF YOUR WORK**

 In simple words, it means carefully reading the entire text, paying special attention to the following aspects:

--spelling
+- spelling

 This is the most crucial part of the self-revision task, which can be, luckily, done quite automatically.
 You just need to press the F7 button and carefully examine all the instances shown.